Vulnerability Management

 Objective:

-This Policy defines requirements and provisions governing the identification and remediation of vulnerabilities before they can be exploited.
+This Policy defines requirements and provisions governing the identification and remediation of vulnerabilities.

 Definitions